-I didn’t want my efforts to go into waste so I thought about creating a grand post to help other bird watchers out.
+I didn’t want my efforts to go to waste, so I thought about creating a grand post to help other bird watchers out.
 These ideas range from kid-friendly ventures to elegant gift-worthy designs.
 I love all of them and would like to see if one of these will strike your fancy.

 Homemade Bird Feeders: Where to Get Started?

-Bird feeders are a brilliant way to lure in different species of birds to your garden.
+Bird feeders are a brilliant way to lure different species of birds to your garden.
 They also function as decorative pieces to beautify your hardscape layout.
-I love that bird house sizes and shapes area as varied as your thoughts.
-Great chance to add in your personal touches.
+I love that bird house sizes and shapes are as varied as your thoughts.
+It’s a great chance to add your personal touches.

 It also makes it easier for you to include children in the project.